 Yes.
-This is because external pipework is an "ineligible heat use" in terms of the NIRHI scheme.
-As stated in the DETI NIRHI Guidance Document, Volume One, if there are any ineligible heat uses served by the eligible installation, the system will be "complex" for metering purposes.
+This is because external pipework is an "ineligible heat use" in terms of the RHI scheme.
+As stated in Volume 1: RHI Guidance Document, if there are any ineligible heat uses served by the eligible installation, the system will be "complex" for metering purposes.